Pre-training Vision Transformers with Formula-driven Supervised Learning: Introduction

-\textbf{\underline{Impact of the paper.}} We show that the performance of pre-training ViTs with FDSL can match or even exceed that of pre-training ViT with ImageNet-21k.
-When fine-tuned on ImageNet-1k, ViT-Base pre-trained on ImageNet-21k has a top-1 accuracy of 81.8\% and that pre-trained on Extended Fractal DataBase (ExFractalDB) and Radial Contour DataBase (RCDB) (which has the same number of classes and instances per class) has an accuracy of 82.7 and 82.4\%, respectively (Figure~\ref{fig:figure1}, Table~\ref{tab:comparison_imagenet1k}).
+\textbf{\underline{Impact of this paper.}} We show that the performance of ViTs pre-trained with FDSL can match or even exceed that of ViTs pre-trained with ImageNet-21k.
+When fine-tuned on ImageNet-1k, ViT-Base pre-trained on ImageNet-21k had a top-1 accuracy of 81.8\% and ViT-Base pre-trained on the Extended Fractal DataBase (ExFractalDB) and Radial Contour DataBase (RCDB) (which has the same number of classes and instances per class) had accuracies of 82.7 and 82.4\%, respectively (Figure~\ref{fig:figure1}, Table~\ref{tab:comparison_imagenet1k}).
+It is surprising that not only the ExFractalDB-21k pre-trained model but also the RCDB pre-trained model mainly consisting of contour components outperformed ImageNet-21k which is currently a de-facto standard pre-trained dataset in the image recognition field.
+Moreover, to compare our proposed methods with the model pre-trained on JFT-300M, we additionally conducted an experiment on ViT pre-training.
+We changed the resolution setting in ImageNet-1k fine-tuning to 384$\times$384 pixels while the pre-training was unchanged at 224$\times$224 pixels.
+We confirmed that the ExFractalDB-21k and RCDB-21k pre-training with 384$\times$384 resolution respectively recorded 83.8 and 83.5\% in top-1 fine-tuning accuracy on the ImageNet-1k dataset.
+By considering that the JFT-300M pre-trained model produces an accuracy of 84.1\%, the scores with our FDSL pre-training are quite close to that of the pre-training on the largest real-image datasets.

-\textbf{\underline{Effect of Hypothesis 1.}} To understand the performance of fractal images, we explore alternative formulas for generating images.
+\textbf{\underline{Effect of hypothesis 1.}} To understand the performance of fractal images, we explored alternative formulas for generating images.
 In our preliminary study (see Section~\ref{sec:preliminary_study}), we found that the object contours in the fractal images play an important role.
-Therefore, we created a dataset that is specifically tailored to drawing object contours (called RCDB).
+Therefore, we created a dataset (RCDB) that is specifically tailored to drawing object contours.
 The performance of this dataset matches that of FractalDB (Table~\ref{tab:fdsl_labels}).
+Moreover, we revealed that the models pre-trained on ExFractalDB and RCDB with broken contours cannot successfully acquire feature representations in order to recognize objects on real-image datasets during the fine-tuning phase (Figure~\ref{fig:result_fractal_contour}), which validates our hypothesis.